xxxiangyi/Leetcode/README.md

 # Leetcode Solutions - Python
 ### Solving LeetCode Problems in Python
-Try to update one question every day
+Try to solve complex problems in the simplest way